Your Blogger blog uses two different yet related CSS templates, in formatting and displaying your posts.

-The blog template is configured using the GUI Layout wizard - or the Template - "Edit HTML" Template Editor.
+The blog template is configured using the dashboard Layout "Blog Posts" wizard - or the Template - "Edit HTML" Template Editor.

 You can add / arrange objects on the page, and re locate any object that you want, anywhere on the page (with a few exceptions), using a GUI drag and drop process.
 Wherever you drag it, the object becomes part of the page, and displays in that location on the page.
 And when the page is displayed, the object in question is displayed there, with one copy of each object / page.

 When there are problems with any of the blog content except the posts themselves, and the problem can't be resolved by editing a widget or using the Layout "Edit HTML" wizard, the blog template is possibly corrupt.
 When you have a corrupt blog template, if you didn't back the template up previously, you'll have to use the "Pick New Template" wizard, and get a fresh copy of your template.
 Or copy it and paste it into the "Edit HTML" window.
 Note that each widget includes a quickedit function (the "screwdriver / wrench" icon), which is also part of the blog template.